awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 **Which cryptographic algorithms are supported by the AWS Encryption SDK, and which one is the default?**  <a name="supported-algorithms-faq"></a>
 The AWS Encryption SDK uses the Advanced Encryption Standard \(AES\) algorithm in Galois/Counter Mode \(GCM\), known as AES\-GCM\.
 The SDK supports 256\-bit, 192\-bit, and 128\-bit encryption keys\.
 In all cases, the length of the initialization vector \(IV\) is 12 bytes; the length of the authentication tag is 16 bytes\.
 By default, the SDK uses the data key as an input to the HMAC\-based extract\-and\-expand key derivation function \(HKDF\) to derive the AES\-GCM encryption key, and also adds an Elliptic Curve Digital Signature Algorithm \(ECDSA\) signature\.
-For information about choosing which algorithm to use, see [Supported Algorithm Suites](supported-algorithms.md)\.
+For information about choosing which algorithm to use, see [Supported algorithm suites](supported-algorithms.md)\.
-For implementation details about the supported algorithms, see [Algorithms Reference](algorithms-reference.md)\.
+For implementation details about the supported algorithms, see [Algorithms reference](algorithms-reference.md)\.

 **How is the initialization vector \(IV\) generated and where is it stored?**  <a name="iv-generation"></a>
 In previous releases, the AWS Encryption SDK randomly generated a unique IV value for each encryption operation\.
 The SDK now uses a deterministic method to construct a different IV value for each frame so that every IV is unique within its message\.
 The SDK stores the IV in the encrypted message that it returns\.
-For more information, see [AWS Encryption SDK Message Format Reference](message-format.md)\.
+For more information, see [AWS Encryption SDK message format reference](message-format.md)\.

 **How is each data key generated, encrypted, and decrypted?**  <a name="key-generation"></a>
 The method depends on the master key provider or keyring and its implementation of its master keys or wrapping keys\.
 When AWS KMS is the master key provider, the AWS Encryption SDK uses the AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) API operation to generate each data key in both plaintext and encrypted forms\.
 It uses the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation to decrypt the data key\.
 AWS KMS encrypts and decrypts the data key by using the customer master key \(CMK\) that you specified when configuring the master key provider or keyring\.